dappre/qiy-node/QS User Node Protocol.md

 ### 8.1.16 D15 Qiy App of Relying Party Receives Data Reference

-The Qiy App of the Relying Party receives the Data Reference in an [Operation Reference Message](#operation-reference-message) as a reply on the [Operation Reference Request](#operation-reference-request) sent earlier.
+The Qiy App of the Relying Party receives the Data Reference in an [Operation Reference Message](#operation-reference-message) as a reply on the [Operation Reference Request Message](#operation-reference-request-message) sent earlier.

 ### 8.1.17 D16 Qiy App of Relying Party Resolves Data Reference